Invest South/West Austin United | Affordable Housing

 Project Description

 Austin United marks a major milestone as the first INVEST South/West site to be awarded and reviewed by the newly established Committee on Design within Chicago’s Department of Planning and Development.
-Currently under construction, this six-story, 104,000-square-foot development will offer 78 affordable housing units—featuring a mix of one-, two-, and three-bedroom apartments.
+Currently under construction, this six-story, 104,000-square-foot development will offer 51 affordable housing and 21 market rate units—featuring a mix of one, two, and three bedroom apartments.
 The project includes 28 covered parking spaces and is designed around a public courtyard along Chicago Avenue, anchored by the restored Laramie State Bank building.

 The goal of this project was to create a place that is not only in Austin but and for Austin.
 A localized design that celebrates Austin through art, architecture, and a compelling narrative.
 A CDC model that owns, operates, and profits from the commercial/retail spaces.
 The landscaped courtyard creates new public green space and hub for Chicago Avenue in Austin.